amwebexpert/idgen/README.md

 * Memory usage if increased because we are using JPA, H2, hibernate, transaction wrappers
 * Slower than a plain old in-memory solution (HashMap or any memory structure)
-* Repositories and configurations to write for the JPA / H2, although Spring Boot simplify this process.
+* Repositories and configurations to write for the JPA / H2, although Spring Boot simplifies this process.

 ## Directions for future work

-* ConcurrencyTestKt (src/test/kotlin) is a concurrency test starting 20 parallel requests: it shows that average REST call duration is around 80 ms. Any architecture or decisions changes may affect this kind of tests and give hints on impacts
+* ConcurrencyTestKt (src/test/kotlin) is a concurrency test starting 100 parallel requests: it shows that average REST call duration is around 17 ms with the H2 approach and 14 ms for the pure in-memory structure.
+Any architecture or decisions changes may affect this kind of tests and give hints on impacts
 * Add exception handlers for returning right HTTP 4xx and 5xx codes.
-For instance 409 Conflict special return code for DataIntegrityViolationException (when concurrent calls try to create same namespace)
+For instance 409 Conflict special return code for DataIntegrityViolationException (when concurrent calls try to create the same namespace)
 * Add validations for the namespace (let's say we do not want weird characters)
 * It would probably be more appropriate to use POST verb and return HTTP 201 (as opposed to GET and HTTP 200)
-* My first though was to make usage of UUID (instead of long datatype) in case we would like to expose APIs like namespace maintenance (CRUD operations).
-However performance would then be affected since UUID generation is slower than integers generation, so not sure I would go the UUID way, see discussions here: https://stackoverflow.com/questions/7114694/should-i-use-uuids-for-resources-in-my-public-api.
+* My first thought was to make usage of UUID (instead of long datatype) in case we would like to expose APIs like namespace maintenance (CRUD operations).
+However performance would then be affected since UUID generation is slower than integers generation, so, not sure I would go the UUID way, see discussions here: https://stackoverflow.com/questions/7114694/should-i-use-uuids-for-resources-in-my-public-api.
 * Scaling the application
     * should be as simple as deploying more instances of the application and configuring load balancing stuff depending on the target cloud platform